Ileha/ZenAutofac/README.md

 This library is ideal for:

-- Teams transitioning from Zenject to Autofac
-- Projects that want to combine the best of both DI containers
-- Developers who prefer Zenject's subcontainer API but need Autofac's features
 - Applications requiring advanced dependency injection scenarios with clean scoping
+- Developers who prefer to split business logic and infrastructure

 ## 📦 Installation